GStreamer/gstreamer/markdown/design/subtitle-overlays.md

     downstream with the overlay data, or one could attach the overlay data directly to the video buffers in some way.

-    Sending inline events has the advantage that is is fairly transparent to any elements between the overlay element and the video sink: if an effects plugin creates a new video buffer for the output, nothing special needs to be done to maintain the subtitle
+    Sending inline events has the advantage that is fairly transparent to any elements between the overlay element and the video sink: if an effects plugin creates a new video buffer for the output, nothing special needs to be done to maintain the subtitle